-One group of senior engineering students worked with Lightsource BP through the University’s Bernard J. Gordon Learning Factory to design an interactive excel guide for wind and solar developers learning how to navigate the grid interconnection process and related requirements and fees on the local, state and federal level.
+One group of senior engineering students worked with Lightsource BP through the University’s Bernard J. Gordon Learning Factory to design an interactive excel guide for renewable energy developers learning how to navigate the grid interconnection process and related requirements and fees on the local, state and federal level.
 Another class of students within Penn State’s Smeal College of Business had the opportunity to work on a semester long, real-world project and then pitch business marketing strategies to executives at Lightsource bp as part of their class with Karen Winterich, Professor and Smeal Research Fellow at the college.
 And during Fall 2019 semester, graduate researchers from multiple disciplines across the university toured the solar site as part of the LandscapeU program which studies the food-energy-water system in the Chesapeake Bay watershed and elsewhere.

 “Having Penn State students involved in the project as well as contribute to our business strategy has been an added benefit,” added Smith.
 “We’ve been impressed with their critical thinking and caliber of work.”

 Enhancing resilience of landowners and their land